ssobt/VariPath/README.md

 This package identifies novel pathway shifts in scRNA-seq data using large shifts in varimax rotation component space of samples from a control.
 It creates a linear model between your samples and the control to identify which rotated component most corresponds to each sample allowing novel pathway discovery of perturbations.
+This package is orginally tested on data with small RNA perturbations (miRNA and tRNA fragments) but is more broadly applicable to other perturbations where the effect on the transcriptome from a perturbation is being studied such as drug treatment or mRNA knockdown.

 This package utilizes [enrichR](https://maayanlab.cloud/Enrichr/) on the backend for identifying pathways using gene set enrichment from genes with high